reble/llvm/sycl/doc/design/CommandGraph.md

 A [command-group handler](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#handler)
-lets the user define the operations that are to be performed in the command-group, e.g kernel execution, memory copy, host-task.
+lets the user define the operations that are to be performed in the command-group, e.g. kernel execution, memory copy, host-task.
 In DPC++ an internal "finalization" operation is done inside the `sycl::handler` implementation, which constructs a CG object of a specific type.
 During normal operation, `handler::finalize()` then passes the CG object to the scheduler, and a `sycl::event` object